lucaskjaero/lucas-kjaero-website/content/pages/recruiter/index.md

 Interested in more detail?
 You can deep dive [by looking at descriptions of some of my work projects](https://www.lucaskjaerozhang.com/project/), or just go straight to [my resume](https://www.lucaskjaerozhang.com/lucas-kjaero-zhang-resume.pdf).

-## What is your timeframe?
+## Timeframe
 I started my last role in early 2021, and am generally happy with my situation.
-I am unlikely to be interested in switching before 2023.
+I like to stay at companies for at least two years, and therefore am unlikely to be interested in switching before 2023.
 That being said, I'm always happy to connect.

 ## Types of companies
+### What kind of companies are you most interested in?
+I'm most interested in large tech companies producing software as a service (SAAS) for consumers or businesses.
+The most important thing is a strong technical culture where engineering craft is nurtured.
+Bonus points if the business model does not rely on advertising.

 ### Will you be a early employee / technical cofounder of your startup?
 I'm not currently interested in being a part of an early stage startup.
 While joining a startup is a valuable experience, it's not a good fit for my life stage and appetite for risk.